 5. It can connect us

-Music is a great way to build and strengthen friendships.
+Music is a great way for us to connect with those around us.
 In an evolutionary sense, scientists believe we may have developed music as a communication tool to bring humans together and encourage tribal bonds.

 There are lots of ways we could use music to find connection through carer loneliness.
 Some of us might like to go to gigs and concerts with friends.
 Others might sing with a congregation at a place of worship.
 We may simply like chatting to our friends about new album releases.